akshatgcodes/JobRadar/README.md

 The second command should print a ranked table like the sample above and write a `jobs_<today's date>.csv` file in the project directory (this file is git-ignored since it's generated output).

+## Notes

+Built as a focused, single-purpose tool - a job-listing scraper with fit-score ranking, nothing more, nothing less.